Adjusted chi-square test for degree-corrected block models: Extra simulations

-It is evident that $B_1$ is a special case of $B_3$ where $w$ is the an all-ones vector.
-Here, we set $w=(1,2,3,1)$ under $K = 4$, while other parameters stay the same as in Section \ref{sec:model_select}: $n = 5000$, $\beta=0.2$ and $\theta_i \sim \text{Pareto}(3/4,4)$.
-The left plot in Figure \ref{fig:seq:unequal:diag} shows the case where the DCSBM has unbalanced community sizes proportional to $(1,1,2,3)$ and the right plot shows balanced community sizes.
+Note that $B_1$ is a special case of $B_3$ where $w$ is the an all-ones vector.
+Here, we set $w=(1,2,3,1)$ under $K = 4$.
+The top left plot shows the case where the DCSBM has unbalanced community sizes proportional to $(1,1,2,3)$ and the right plot shows balanced community sizes.

+The bottom row is generated based on the planted partition model, but with different community sizes and out-in-ratio than that in Figure~\ref{fig:model_select}.
+The bottom left plot has unbalanced community sizes proportional to $(1,2,3,4)$ and out-in-ratio $\beta = 0.2$ and the bottom right plot has balanced community sizes and out-in-ratio $\beta = 0.3$.
 All methods have lower accuracy in the unbalanced setting except for the AS.
 BH is affected the most while \cacp the least.
 The robustness of \cacp could be because its performance mainly relies on the full version of $\rho$ and unbalanced sizes retain its rows' distinction.
 However, the \scacp is still affected by the unbalanced community sizes because of the increased difficulty in recovering the correct labels and the increased variance in $\rho$ due to subsampling.